franckalbinet/gis-training-jelsa/master-course/src/zonal-statistics-thematic-mapping.md

 Finally, again in:

 ```
-[Layer's attribute table field calculator]
+[Open Field calculator in QGIS Top Toolbox]
-Create a new field/attribue named "cases_density" with the total number of cases / area
+Create a new field/attribue named "cases_km2" with the total number of cases / area
 Then perform a new thematic analysis with the newly created field
 ```